dotnetjoe/Meltdown-Spectre/README.md

 [![LICENSE](https://img.shields.io/github/license/adamalston/Meltdown-Spectre?color=black)](LICENSE)

-Meltdown and Spectre are the names given to different variants of the same fundamental underlying vulnerability that affects nearly every computer chip manufactured in the last two decades<sup>[[1]](#1)</sup>.
+Meltdown and Spectre are the names given to different variants of the same fundamental underlying vulnerability that affects nearly every computer chip manufactured in the last two decades<sup id="r1">[[1]](#1)</sup>.
 If exploited, these vulnerabilities allow attackers to get access to data previously considered completely protected.
 Security researchers discovered the flaws late in 2017 and publicized them in early 2018.
 Technically speaking, there are three variations of the vulnerability, each given its own CVE number; two of these variants are grouped together as Spectre and the third is dubbed Meltdown.

-Common Vulnerability and Exposure<sup>[[2]](#2)</sup> (CVE):
+Common Vulnerability and Exposure<sup id="r2">[[2]](#2)</sup> (CVE):
 - Bounds Check Bypass: `CVE-2017-5753` (Spectre Variant 1)
 - Branch Target Injection: `CVE-2017-5715` (Spectre Variant 2)
 - Rogue Data Cache Load: `CVE-2017-5754` (Meltdown Variant 3)